kimdiep/bookmarks_manager/approach.md

 ## 09. Setting up a test environment

- - Script to reset your database every time you run the tests.
+ - Script to reset your database every time tests are run.
- - You'll build a test environment for your web application.
+ - Build a test environment for web application.

 https://github.com/makersacademy/course/blob/master/bookmark_manager/09_setting_up_a_testing_environment.md

+- When we run our server using rspec, the ENV['ENVIRONMENT'] variable is set to 'test', and our Bookmark class connects to bookmark_manager_test.
+- When we run our server in any other way, the ENV['ENVIRONMENT'] variable is not set, and our Bookmark class connects to bookmark_manager.

+---